tektoncd/hub/docs/DEPLOYMENT.md

 curl -k -X GET $(oc get -n tekton-hub routes api --template='https://{{ .spec.host }}/v1/categories')
 ```

-NOTE: At this moment, there are no resources in the db.
-Only the categories from hub config are added in the db.

-Let's deploy the UI first and then we will add the resources in db.

 ## Deploy UI

 ### Setup Route or Ingress